benquike/cheatsheets/dev/web/django.md

 ```
 objects = Model.objects.get(name='xxx')
 ```
-This returns an result set on which we can also use list indexing operations `[]` to get individual object.
+This returns an result set on which we can xalso use list indexing operations `[]` to get individual object.

 ## View